Why Does an Restoration Contractor Need Electronic Data Protection Insurance?

-EDP insurance typically will not cover any losses due to mistakes in processing electronic data, or mistakes made in the design, implementation or support of your computer systems or networks, unless those mistakes result in a covered claim that subsequently destroys the data.
+EDP insurance typically will not cover any losses due to mistakes in processing electronic data, or in the design or implementation resulting from or support of your computer systems or networks unless those mistakes result in a covered claim that subsequently destroys the data.

 3. Employee actions

-EDP insurance usually will not provide any coverage for losses to electronic data if those losses are a result of your employees’ actions, whether intentional or not.
+EDP insurance usually will not provide any coverage for losses to electronic data if those losses result from your employee’s intentional actions.

-For restoration contractors this coverage can be invaluable.
-The cost to restore electronic data like drawings, bids, etc. can be extremely cumbersome and expensive.
+For restoration contractors, this coverage can be invaluable.
+The high cost to restore electronic data like drawings, bids, etc., can be highly cumbersome and expensive.

 If you are interested in getting a quote for the cost of Electronic Data Protection, please don’t hesitate to give our office a call.